yacineb/nsjail/README.md

 ### Folders

 - R/W permissions on `/data` dir mount, which is actually isolated for each sandbox run.
 This directory is the default pwd and user's HOME dir.
-- /tmp dir with rw permissions
+- /tmp dir with rw permissions, it's mounted to 'tmpfs', lives in RAM.
+So basically it goes off after sandbox execution end and each sandbox has own isolated temp dir

 ### Network

 - Egress to internet is allowed
 - No local IP

+### Environment variables

+list of inherited env vars from host:

+- "WANDB_API_KEY"
+- "HF_DATASETS_CACHE"
+- "HF_HOME"
+- "HF_TOKEN"

 ## TBD